gcp23/mealDB_explorer/README.md

 ---

-# 🥘 TheMealDB Explorer
+#  TheMealDB Explorer

-A full-stack application built with **Spring Boot (Java), HTML, CSS, and Vanilla JavaScript** that fetches and displays recipes from **TheMealDB API** through a custom backend service layer.
+A full-stack application built with Spring Boot (Java), HTML, CSS, and Vanilla JavaScript that fetches and displays recipes from **TheMealDB API** through a custom backend service layer.

 This project implements a complete **Web Service API + UI Layer** with caching, REST architecture, and recipe browsing features.

 ---

-## 🚀 Project Overview
+##  Project Overview

 **TheMealDB Explorer** is a locally running full-stack app that allows users to: